PopularPays/handbook/Hiring Documents/Guide to Your Equity.md

 ## Stock Options

 At Popular Pays, we give equity grants in the form of Incentive Stock Options (ISOs).
 It’s called an option because you have the *option* to buy Popular Pays stock later at the same price it was worth when the option was granted, also known as the share's strike price.
-So if a share of Popular Pays stock is worth $1 today and we grow so it’s worth $20 in a few years, you’ll still be able to buy it for $1 (and then sell it immediately for a profit of $19).
+So if a share of Popular Pays stock is worth $1 today and we grow so it’s worth $20 in a few years, you’ll still be able to buy it for $1.

-The reason we give stock options instead of straight stock is that it keeps you from being taxed on the stock until you actually use it.
+The reason we give stock options instead of straight stock is that it allows you to potentially benefit from the upside of the company's growth, without you incurring additional tax liabilities when being granted the stock options.

 If we gave you $10,000 worth of Popular Pays stock today, you would have to pay thousands of dollars in taxes this year.
-If we give you options for $10,000 worth of stock, you don’t have to pay any taxes until you exercise them (more on exercising later).
+If we give you options for $10,000 worth of stock, you don’t have to pay any taxes until you take certain actions with your stock options.

 ## Vesting